Beat Procrastination

 Procrastination

-• You’re tired and not feeling motivated.
+• You’re tired and don’t feel motivated.

 Procrastination & Internet - The Inward Process